davide1992-light/secretSantaBot/README.md

 Just a normal text file that is going to be the template for your santabot emails.
 Just write the normal email, and whenever you would write the name of the santa put the string "{sender}", while whenever you would put the name of the receiver of the gift put the string "{receiver}".

+_IF_ the "--address" flag has been used, then also an "{address}"  string must be present in the template file, as it will tell secret santa bot, where to insert the receiver's address.

 _An example file is present in example_data/example_message.txt_